2023 Volkswagen Golf review

 What is new for the 2023 Volkswagen Golf?

-- Full Roof Rack features are now available as options on select trims.
+- Premium audio system option now available on select trims.

 2023 Volkswagen Golf trims